 1996

-Held the first international symposium, "Human Flow and Creation of New Cultures in Southeast Asia" as a COE.
+The first international symposium, ‘Human Flow and Creation of New Cultures in Southeast Asia’ as a COE was held.

 Relocated from old Nishigahara campus to current Fuchu campus.